Billie G. Kanell: Biography

 Born on June 26, 1931, in Poplar Bluff, Missouri, Kanell later joined the Army from that city.
 By September 7, 1951, he was serving in Korea as a private in Company I of the 35th Infantry Regiment, 25th Infantry Division.
 On that day, near Pyonggang, his unit was attacked by a numerically superior force.
 When a grenade was thrown into his emplacement, he smothered the blast with his body to protect two nearby soldiers.
 Although severely wounded in the explosion, he used his body to shield his comrades from another grenade which was thrown seconds later.
 Mortally wounded in this act, Kanell was posthumously awarded the Medal of Honor nine months later, on June 13, 1952.

-Aged 20 at his death, Kanell was buried at Fairdealing Cemetery in Fairdealing, Missouri.